 It behooves you to research who your home’s target market really is.
 That way, you can stage your home to suit that market segments needs and wants.
 Are you in a family-friendly community?
 Make sure to highlight features such as the children’s room or the expansive backyard.
 Is your condo perfect for ambitious urbanites?
 Try highlighting the cityscape views.

 Nothing signals good taste better than artwork.
 And if a buyer sees an excellent piece in your home, their valuation of its will instantly increase.
 Ofcourse, you don’t need to own a Picasso to make a statement – you can commission artwork instead from notable local artists.

 It doesn’t matter how beautiful your home is, clutter will make it unappealing.
 So before showing your property, get rid of stuff.
 Not only does it make your home look more spacious, it also lessens the packing you need to do when you move out.

-If you need help selling your home, call Kerrigan County Realty at 631.288.9600 or send an email to broker(at)kerriganrealty(dotted)com.
+If you need help selling your home, or want to know where you can relocate around the Hamptons area, call Kerrigan County Realty at 631.288.9600 or send an email to broker(at)kerriganrealty(dotted)com.